-The underwriters are committed to take and pay for all of the shares being offered by us and the selling stockholders, if any are taken, other than the shares covered by the option described below unless and until this option is exercised.
+The underwriters are committed to take and pay for all of the shares being offered, if any are taken, other than the shares covered by the option described below unless and until this option is exercised.

-The underwriters have an option to buy up to an additional 2,100,000 shares from the selling stockholders to cover sales by the underwriters of a greater number of shares than the total number set forth in the table above.
+The underwriters have an option to buy up to an additional shares from us to cover sales by the underwriters of a greater number of shares than the total number set forth in the table above.
 They may exercise that option for 30 days.
 If any shares are purchased pursuant to this option, the underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.

 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters by us.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 2,100,000 additional shares from the selling stockholders.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.